Search Results for

 Intel® Transparent Supply Chain (TSC)

-The Intel Transparent Supply Chain (TSC) comprises policies and procedures that OEMs/ODMs use while manufacturing their products.
-This process occurs before the products are shipped.
+The Intel® Transparent Supply Chain (TSC) comprises policies and procedures that OEMs/ODMs implement while manufacturing their products.
 The OEMs use the information collected to ensure transparency in their manufacturing process.
 IT departments use the information produced by the TSC to validate their platforms.
-TSC helps provide an ecosystem of trusted providers from transparent manufacturing processes that IT departments can rely on for products.

-1. Component and Platform data is collected in real-time at the ODM Factory using tools that read the platform information during manufacturing.
+1. Platform component data is collected in real-time at the ODM Factory during manufacturing process using TSC Manufacturing Tools.

-2. Data collected at the ODM is securely transmitted to Intel using Secure File Transfer Protocol (SFTP).
+2. Platform component data collected at the ODM is securely transmitted to Intel.

-3. Once Intel receives the data collected during the manufacturing process, the data is signed by Intel at Intel’s High-Security signing facility using Intel’s Signing Certificate Authority.
+3. Once Intel receives the platform component data collected during the manufacturing process, the data is signed by Intel at Intel’s High-Security signing facility using Intel’s Signing Certificate Authority.

-5. The TSC web portal enables the user to download the Auto Verify Tool and the signed platform data files.
+5. The TSC web portal enables the user to download the Local TSC Verify Tool and the signed platform data files.

 Graphic of the Intel Transparent Supply Chain Process

 The Intel® TSC Web Portal provides access to the Intel TSC data files for Intel TSC-enabled systems.
 The Intel TSC Web Portal enables admin users to manage Admin API keys and users.
-The Web Portal also contains documentation and down load links for The Intel Auto Verify Tool and the Verify Utility.
+The Web Portal also contains documentation and download links for The Intel TSC Local Verify Tool.
 The user also has the option to remove their account and personal information from the web portal in compliance with GDPR.

-The TSC Verify Tool can be downloaded from the Web Portal once access has been granted.
+The TSC Local Verify Tool can be downloaded from the TSC Web Portal Downloads once access has been granted.

 The TSC Web Portal is located on the Intel® TSC domain URL: https://portal.tsc.trustauthority.intel.com/

-The TSC Verify tool is a standalone application that runs under the Windows operating system.
-The tool performs many functions:
+The TSC Local Verify Tool is a standalone application that runs under the Windows operating system.
+The tool performs the following functions:

 • Scanning the system component information.